MLForbes01/ISP-ACENET/README.md

-# ISP-ACENET
-Forecasting Family Physician Availability: Trends and Dynamics in New Brunswick :
+# Forecasting Family Physician Availability: Trends and Dynamics in New Brunswick and Canada

-This project provides an in-depth analysis of 52 years of supply and distribution data for physicians in Canada, focusing on family doctors in New Brunswick.
-Through comprehensive descriptive statistical analysis, it highlights historical trends and develops a prediction model to forecast the number of family physicians beyond 2022, offering valuable insights for addressing physician shortages in the province.

-The dataset used in this research contains 52 years (from 1971 to 2022) of data about physician supply and distribution in Canada, including demographic, education, and migration information.
-I am particularly interested in the columns for Specialty, Physician-to-100,000 population ratio, Number of physicians, Number male, Number female, Average age, Number in urban areas, and Number in rural areas.
+Background:
+-
+The availability of family physicians is crucial for maintaining public health across Canada.
+Understanding historical trends and dynamics is essential for addressing shortages effectively.
+This research focuses on New Brunswick, analyzing 52 years of data on family physicians from 1971 to 2022 and forecasting future availability using ARIMA models, while comparing with other provinces.

+Objectives of the Study:
+-
+* Conduct descriptive statistical analysis to understand historical trends in the supply and distribution of family physicians in New Brunswick.
+* Develop and validate a predictive model to forecast the number of family physicians in New Brunswick beyond 2022.
+* Implement the model using High-Performance Computing(HPC) resources to enhance processing efficiency and scalability.

-Canadian Institute for Health Information.
+Dataset : Canadian Institute for Health Information.
 Supply, Distribution and Migration of Physicians in Canada, 2022 — Historical Data.
 Ottawa, ON: CIHI; 2023.